-Hand carved, bespoke town and village signs made to order.
+Hand carved, wooden, bespoke town and village signs made to order.

 Frequently used to mark the centre of a village or town, village signs often depict the history and culture of the area.